 - Unclasp your hands, then exhale to lower.

 - Align knees over ankles

 - Do not turn neck

 Modification: Keep arms flat on the floor to lessen the stretch in the shoulders.

 More yoga poses to discover

 Bridge (Setu Bandhasana in Sanskrit) is a beginner yoga pose that belongs to the back bends categories.
-This asana targets glutes & hip flexors and hamstrings and spine and also involves abs and chest and quadriceps muscles.
+This asana targets glutes & hip flexors, hamstrings and spine, and also involves abs, chest and quadriceps muscles.
 Bridge stretches and strengthens legs, opens chest; rejuvenates abdominal organs and also reduces fatigue, increases energy.
 Refer to the illustration and instructions above for how to perform this posture correctly.
 Discover more yoga asanas and yogic breathing exercises in our free yoga pose directory – a visual resource for yoga teacher training students as well as practitioners of all levels.
 Finally, shop our best-selling Yoga Cards products!

 Our exercise illustrations represent original artwork registered with and protected by the U.S. Copyright Office.
 Unauthorized use violators will be prosecuted.
 More details.